Gingerbread Cookies

 • Chill dough at least 2 hours.
 I have discovered that the easiest way to chill the dough is to flatten it between two pieces of parchment paper on a cookie sheet.

-• Roll dough (1/4 – 1/6 batch at a time) approximately 1/4″ thick and cut with your favourite cookie cutter shapes.
-My favourite way to roll dough is between two sheets of parchment paper (very little or no flour is needed) using a rolling pin with thickness rings.
-I just discovered those tricks in the past few years; a regular rolling pin and flour works very well too and thickness sticks are also a great tool if you don’t have a rolling pin with thickness rings.
-It is best to combine scraps from each rolling together (e.g., roll out each quarter of a batch separately, then combine all those scraps together for a second rolling).
+• My favourite way to roll dough is between two sheets of parchment paper using a rolling pin with thickness rings.
+Very little or no flour is needed .
+I discovered those tricks in the past few years; a regular rolling pin and flour works very well too if you don’t want to use the parchment paper trick.

 • Place cut cookies on parchment-lined baking sheets.